 - Two replacement cartridges

 And each shipment (regardless of how often it is) will have four razor replacement cartridges in it.
-At $9 a month, I think that’s a pretty great deal.
+At $9 per shipment, I think that’s a pretty great deal.
 They also offer a shave cream (more on that in a bit), a body wash, and body lotion, which you can add for an additional cost.

 I ordered a shave cream with mine, so that is why that was included with my subscription.
 But that is totally optional.

 With the Dollar Shave Club, you can start your subscription for just $5, which includes your razor, four replacement blades, and a travel size shave butter (which is a decent size) for just $5, which is a great price.

 However, each time after that, it will be $24.70 to get eight replacement cartridges and a shave butter.
 You can remove the shave butter to make it less, but it still will be about $16.

 Dollar Shave Club recommends getting that same amount shipped every 3-4 months.

 - Eight cartridges and shave butter – $24.70; divided over three months, and this ends up being $8.23 a month

 - Eight cartridges and shave butter – $24.70; divided over four months, and this ends up being $6.18 a month

 - Eight cartridges; no shave butter – $16; divided over three months and this ends up being $5.33 a month